Alliance Chemical 1-K Kerosene Heater Fuel recalled for flash fire and child poisoning hazards

-Stop using Alliance Chemical kerosene heater fuel immediately
+Stop using Alliance Chemical kerosene heater fuel

-- Stop using the fuel containers right away.
+- Stop using the kerosene fuel immediately.

-- Contact Alliance Chemical for a refund (you'll need to provide a dated photo of the product).
+- Contact Alliance Chemical for a full refund (you'll need to provide a dated photo of the product).

 The pre-filled fuel containers violate the mandatory safety standards for portable fuel containers because they lack flame mitigation devices required under the Portable Fuel Container Safety Act, posing a deadly risk of flash fire.
 In addition, the Children's Gasoline Burn Prevention Act requires all closures on portable kerosene fuel containers to be child-resistant.
 The container is not child-resistant, posing a risk of burn and poisoning to children.